andersonaddo/compliance-by-design-experiments/README.md

 It's also easy to restore in DBeaver using the `Execute Script` feature.

 ## Benchmarking the dumps
 Benchmarking was done using pgbench.
-More information about the parameters can be found in README in the `benchmarking_files` folder.
+More information about the parameters can be found in the folder than contains the benchmarking scripts.

 This query can use useful in getting the sized of all of a db's tables after the benchmarks: